simgrid/simgrid/docs/source/Tutorial_DAG.rst

    {
    ...

-First, we initialize the Simgrid Engine.
+First, we initialize the SimGrid Engine.

 .. code-block:: cpp